 Ingredients

-- cheese - Brie, swiss, goat, and feta are all tasty choices
+- Cheese - Brie, Swiss, Monterey or Pepper Jack, goat, and feta are all tasty choices that work well in quiche.

-- vegetables - broccoli, bell peppers, spinach, caramelized mushrooms, sauteed onions, shallots, or leeks, and asparagus
+- Vegetables - Try adding broccoli, bell peppers, spinach, caramelized onions or mushrooms, shallots, leeks, asparagus, or roasted butternut squash.

 A pie dish is commonly used for quiche.
 Glass or ceramic dishes can go from oven to table.
 An 8 or 9-inch diameter dish is ideal.
 When using larger sizes, the outside edge and crust will likely overcook by the time the middle is done.